gatling/frontline-doc/content/reference/current/release/release-notes/index.md

 ## 1.19.0 (2023-12-18)

+{{< alert warning >}}
+Starting from this release, Gatling Enterprise requires at least Java 11.

+If you're still running the Gatling Enterprise server or your Load Generators with an older version such as Java 8, you must first upgrade these installations prior to upgrading to Gatling Enterprise 1.19.0.
+{{< /alert >}}

 ### Gatling 3.10.0

 {{< alert warning >}}
-Gatling Enterprise 1.19.0 is compatible with Gatling from 3.5 to 3.10 included.
-Support for Gatling 3.3 and 3.4 is dropped.
+Support for Gatling 3.3 and 3.4 is planned for removal in Gatling Enterprise 1.20.0.

-We recommend that you upgrade yoyr tests to Gatling 3.10.0, older versions are no longer maintained.
+We recommend that you upgrade your tests to Gatling 3.10.0, older versions are no longer maintained.
 {{< /alert >}}

+Gatling Enterprise 1.19 supports Gatling versions:
+* 3.3 and 3.4 (planned for removal)
+* 3.5 to 3.10 included

 See full release note: https://github.com/gatling/gatling/milestone/118?closed=1